 Synopsis of my story:

 When a woman comes in between two brothers, Aiden is left feeling a need to check up on his brother.
 But when his brother calls him asking for help, Aiden soon discovers the wedge driven between them is more than only love.
+(This story is included in EMBERS).

-Praise for my story:
+Reviews for my story:

 “Another standout is “Parasite” by Kenneth W. Cain.
 This one neatly fits into the horror category.
 Aiden reluctantly feels obligated to take care of his brother, even though he doesn’t like his brother very much.
 One day when Neil (the brother) doesn’t answer the phone, Aiden goes over there…and has to go into the basement (always a spooky place), only to find that Neil is drastically changed.
 “Parasite” is a graphic, gripping tale and I enjoyed it.” ~ The Horror Zine